ProgSoc/FuzzJudge/tfjm/README.md

 ```
 ### Times
 The `[times]` section contains the start and finish times of the competition.
-* `start` is when the problem instructions become available and solutions can start being submitted.
+* `start` is when the problem instructions become available and solutions can be submitted in RFC3339 format.
-* `finish` is when solutions can no longer be submitted.
+* `finish` is when solutions can no longer be submitted in RFC3339 format.
 * `freeze` is the number of seconds before the `finish` where the scoreboard stops being updated.
 This is used to create suspense and uncertainty around who has won until it is announced.

 ### Competition Info
 * The first large header in the document must be the competition title.
-In the example above it is `ProgComp 2023`
+In the example above it is `ProgComp 2023`.
 * The remainder of the document should specify other details about the event relevant to competitors.
 This is available on an endpoint and some clients may choose to display it.

 ## Problem Structure